Am Universum

-Am Universum is the fifth album by Finnish heavy metal band Amorphis.
+Am Universum is the fifth studio album by Finnish progressive metal band Amorphis.
 This album was a departure from the doom/stoner metal influence on their previous album, Tuonela, featuring more of a vocal-driven hard rock sound.
-This is the first album to feature Niklas Etelävuori on bass who would remain in the band until 2017.
+This is the first album to feature Niklas Etelävuori on bass who would remain in the band until 2017 and the last album with drummer Pekka Kasari who left in 2002.

 The song "Alone" is also on the live DVD, Forging the Land of Thousand Lakes.
 The edited version of the song is on the single itself, and is also on Amorphis' greatest hits compilation album, Chapters.
 The DVD and the compilation both have the music video for the song.
 Other songs that are also on the compilation are "Too Much to See", which is also on the "Alone" single and "Drifting Memories".